 In addition, I’d recommend packing a small camera cleaning kit so you can get accumulated dust off your gear as you travel.
 I’d particularly recommend having a lens cloth, a brush, and a blower with you.

-Once you are done with your safari and you have gotten all the amazing photos you wanted, you might consider getting your camera professionally serviced and cleaned to get rid of any errant dust and to ensure it’s back to full working order for your next adventure.
+Once you are done with your safari and you have all the amazing photos you wanted, you might consider getting your camera professionally serviced and cleaned to get rid of any errant dust and to ensure it’s back to full working order for your next adventure.

 Rain